 - No backups or backups only on the same server.
 When the server gets encrypted by ransomware or you discover malware you cannot remove cleanly, a backup on the same server is worthless.
 Off-site, verified, with restore tested.

 - Nulled plugins and themes.
 Free downloads of paid plugins, usually bundled with a backdoor that gives the distributor admin access to your site.
 Never install a plugin or theme from anywhere except WordPress.org, a commercial vendor’s own site, or your own developer.
 The “savings” are an illusion – you are paying with the entire site.
+How to install plugins in WordPress walks through the install methods and the safe-vs-unsafe sources in detail.

 - Running end-of-life PHP.
 Old PHP versions stop receiving security patches.
 A site on PHP 7.2 in 2026 is running unpatched code at the foundation of everything else.
 End-of-life PHP: the risks of running an unsupported version goes into specifics.